 Chris Train will stay on as the chief executive of the rebranded company, which was recently separated from the rest of National Grid.

-The firm owns and operates four gas networks in North London, the East and North West of England and the Western Midlands.
+The firm owns and operates four gas networks in north London, the North West, the East of England and the West Midlands.
 They together serve roughly half of all connected households in the UK.

 Train told Utility Week the new identity, which has been in the works since September, took inspiration from the “cadence and movement and flow of energy”.

 The aim, he said, was to find a name which is easy-to-say, makes a “statement” and marks a clear change from the previous branding.

 The company will take a year to complete the rebranding process, with most of the work due to happen over the summer.